 Staff at National Social Anxiety Center

-Larry Cohen, LICSW, began his clinical practice, Social Anxiety Help, in 1990.
-A licensed clinical social worker, Larry has led more than 90 social anxiety therapy groups (20 weeks each) in Washington, DC, as well other cognitive-behavioral therapy groups for clinical depression, self-esteem, relationship problems, and LGBT concerns.
-He has worked with well over 1,000 persons with social anxiety and related problems in both individual and group CBT.
-Larry’s social anxiety therapy group was the focus of a National Public Radio story on CBT.
-Larry cofounded the National Social Anxiety Center (NSAC) in 2014, and has served as NSAC’s Chair ever since.
+Larry Cohen, LICSW, A-CBT: I began my clinical practice, Social Anxiety Help, in 1990.
+A Licensed Independent Clinical Social Worker, I have led 100 social anxiety therapy groups (20 weeks each) in Washington, DC, as well other cognitive-behavioral therapy groups for clinical depression, self-esteem, relationship problems, and LGBT concerns.
+My social anxiety therapy group was the focus of a National Public Radio story on CBT.
+I have worked with well over 1,000 persons with social anxiety and related problems in both individual and group CBT.

-Larry received his Masters in Social Work from the University of Michigan in 1987.
-He is a founding member of the National Registry of Certified Group Psychotherapists.
-He is a Diplomate in cognitive-behavioral therapy from both the Academy of Cognitive Therapy, as well as the National Association of Cognitive Behavioral Therapists.
-Larry is also a certified in Trial-Based Therapy, helping people use role plays to change unhealthy attitudes.
-He is included as a “Top Therapist” in Washingtonian magazine’s latest listing in the category of cognitive-behavioral therapy.
-Prior to starting his private practice in 1990, Larry served as volunteer coordinator and mental health services director at Whitman Walker Clinic, DC’s largest LGBT and HIV services organization.
+I am also certified as a Diplomate in CBT by the National Association of Cognitive Behavioral Therapists.
+In addition, I am certified in Trial-Based Cognitive Therapy, helping people use role plays to change unhealthy attitudes.
+I am included as a “Top Therapist” in Washingtonian magazine’s listing in the category of cognitive-behavioral therapy.
+Prior to starting my private practice in 1990, I served as volunteer coordinator and mental health services director at Whitman Walker Clinic, DC’s largest LGBT and HIV services organization.

 I am an in-network provider with Medicare.
 I am a gay, Jewish man.